wyang342/news-site-III/README.md

 You will want to follow this pattern within src/pages/HomePage.js and src/pages/ArticlePage.js and remove references in these files to src/data/news.json

 **Success Criteria:**  HomePage.js and ArticlePage.js should utilize the ArticleAPI.js module to fetch data from the Article API, and then display that data.

+## Refactoring!

+Programming is iterative - changes happen.
+Ways to simplify our app have been idenfified, and it is up to you to implement these changes.

+**Nav Component & Section Data**

+At the moment, the data that determines what appears in the main navigation is contained with App.js's state.
+Your product managers have decided that the news sections that we present on the site will never change - that said, we can remove this data from App.js's state, move the data into a JSON file in our codebase, and import it directly into Nav.js.

+The JSON file has already been created - src/config/sections.json.

+ 1. Import src/config/sections.json into Nav.js and use it to construct the navigation, and remove
+ 2. The navItems object in App.js's state is no longer needed, and that's the only piece of data in state.
+That said, we can remove App.js's constructor entirely.

+**ArticleTeaser Link**
+At the moment, we're passing down a callback function from HomePage.js to ArticleList.js to ArticleTeaser.js that handles redirection when the title in ArticleTeaser is clicked.
+This logic was overly and unnecessarily complicated.

+Instead, we can just utilize React Router's `<Link>` component in ArticleTeaser.js.
+Using this, we can remove the callback function that's set in HomePage.js and passed down to ArticleList.js - remove these.

+**Refactoring Success Criteria:**  Unit tests have already been reconfigured to account for these changes.
+Once you've completed them successfully, all unit tests should pass.
+In addition, ensure that no ESLint warnings appear in your browser console (they will appear with a yellow background).